 A truly heart warming movie-Much recommended to any Pokemon Fan, Young or old.
 Overall: 9

 "Spell of the Unknown" stands as the odd one out among the dozen or so Pokemon films.
 While the first was driven by plot, second by action, the third film is driven by characters.
-Molly, an aquaintance of Ash has lost her father in one of his excavations relating to Unown, a mysterious pokemon species.
+Molly, an aquaintance of Ash has lost her father on one of his excavations trips related to Unown, a mysterious pokemon species.
 Finding herself all alone, she is given unfathomable power by the same Unown who pushed her father into oblivion.
 As the traumatized child reshapes the world in her image, Ash's mother is kidnapped by Entei, Molly's projection of a missing father.
-Thus Ash is forced to venture into the heart
+Thus Ash is forced to venture into the

-of her twisted fantasy and make everything right.
+heart of her twisted fantasy and make everything right.